ungoldman/gh-release/README.md

 var options = {}

 // auth is required
+// it can be an API token...
+options.auth = {
+  token: 'XXXXXXXX'
+}

-// it can either be a username & password... options.auth = {
+// or it can either be a username & password
+// (But only for GitHub Enterprise when endpoint is set) options.auth = {
   username: 'ungoldman',
   password: 'XXXXXXXX'
-}

-// or an API token
-options.auth = {
-  token: 'XXXXXXXX'
 }

 ghRelease(options, function (err, result) {